 A white paper is …

-After researching the history of white papers, and how marketers have used them over the years, I was able to come up with a way to easily explain what a white paper is – or, at least, the type I write.
+After researching the history of white papers, and how marketers have used them over the years, I was able to come up with a way to easily explain what one is – or, at least, the type I write.

 A white paper is a piece of B2B marketing collateral that identifies a specific business problem and proposes a solution in an objective, logical, and persuasive manner.